goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 * First NF (1NF): each attribute only contains atomic values, i.e. single-valued
 * Second NF (2NF): 1NF characteristics + non-key attributes depend on the primary key
 	* Violated if any proper subset of each key contains a non-prime attribute in its closure
-* Third NF (3NF): 2NF +
+* Third NF (3NF): 2NF + non-key attributes don't have dependencies on non-prime keys
-	* most normalized
+	* Decomposition:
+		* Lossless Join: satisfied
+		* No anomalies: <ins>not satisfied</ins>
+		* Dependency Preservation: satisfied
-* Boyce Codd NF (BCNF): 3NF + no non-trivial functional dependencies of attributes on anything other than a superset of a candidate key
+* Boyce Codd NF (BCNF): 3NF + no non-trivial (i.e. redundant) functional dependencies of attributes on anything other than a superset of a candidate key
 	* a.k.a.
 3.5NF
 	* exception: 3NF tables with 2/+ overlapping composite, candidate keys aren't BCNF
+	* Decomposition:
+		* Lossless Join: satisfied
+		* No anomalies: satisfied
+		* Dependency Preservation: <ins>not satisfied</ins>

 ####Information Loss